winternet-studio/flightsim-aircraft-panel/README.md

 - Some buttons stopped working
 	- It might be because you have restarted the simulator without restarting FSUIPC WebSocket Server.
 Simply restart FSUIPC.
 If still doesn't work restart the WebSocker Server as well.
+	- Also check that the FSUIPC WASM module is not crashing — see https://forum.simflight.com/topic/90512-best-way-to-make-browser-interface-with-fsuipc/page/4/#findComment-595016

 ### Testing Panel